 Travel insurance is activated differently depending on the card.
 Generally, credit card travel insurance policies can be activated in three different ways:

 - Notification: On other cards, the provider might simply require to be manually notified of when you wish to activate travel insurance.
-At the time of writing, only the Commonwealth Bank (CommBank) allows customers to activate their travel insurance via notification through their online banking portal, NetBank.

 3. Travel insurance coverage can vary